ayushsingh82/HyperOrbit/README.md

-# 🌐 HyperLend Community Platform
+# 🌐 HyperOrbit - DAO Community Platform

-A revolutionary platform where crypto enthusiasts can join specific token communities, discuss everything about their favorite tokens, and register exclusive `.hl` domains for their projects.
+A revolutionary platform where crypto enthusiasts join specific token communities with `.hl` domains to discuss trading strategies, make collective decisions on when to buy/sell, and build public goods together.

-## 🚀 What is HyperLend?
+## 🚀 What is HyperOrbit?

-HyperLend is more than just a lending platform - it's a comprehensive ecosystem that combines **community-driven token discussions** with **advanced DeFi liquidation systems**.
-Users can join communities like `eth.hl`, `sol.hl`, `btc.hl` to discuss everything about their favorite tokens, while also having access to sophisticated liquidation tools.
+HyperOrbit is a comprehensive ecosystem that combines **community-driven DAO governance** with **advanced DeFi trading and liquidation systems**.
+Users join communities like `eth.hl`, `sol.hl`, `btc.hl` to discuss everything about their favorite tokens, make collective trading decisions, and access sophisticated DeFi tools.

 ## 🏗️ Core Platform Features

-### 🌍 *Community-Driven Token Discussions*
+### 🌍 *DAO Community Governance*
-- **Token-Specific Communities**: Join dedicated communities for any token (e.g., `eth.hl`, `sol.hl`, `btc.hl`)
+- **Token-Specific Communities**: Join dedicated DAOs for any token (e.g., `eth.hl`, `sol.hl`, `btc.hl`)
+- **Collective Decision Making**: Community members vote on when to buy/sell tokens
+- **Public Goods Building**: Communities work together to build and fund public projects
 - **Real-Time Discussions**: Chat, share insights, and stay updated on your favorite tokens
-- **Community Governance**: Each `.hl` community has its own governance structure
 - **Cross-Community Interaction**: Connect with other token communities and share knowledge

 ### 🔐 *Exclusive .hl Domain Registration*
 - **Unique Domain Names**: Register your own `.hl` domain for your token or project
-- **Community Ownership**: Each domain represents a unique community space
+- **Community Ownership**: Each domain represents a unique DAO community space
 - **Auction System**: Bid on premium domain names through our integrated auction platform
 - **Domain Management**: Full control over your community's domain and settings

 ### 👥 *User Experience Features*
 - **Profile Customization**: Choose from multiple avatar options and personalize your experience
-- **Community Discovery**: Find and join communities based on your interests
+- **Community Discovery**: Find and join DAOs based on your interests
 - **Real-Time Updates**: Stay connected with live community feeds and notifications
 - **Mobile Responsive**: Access your communities from anywhere, on any device